Skip to content

 What it changes in dollars

-What we see in transaction models is that an asset sale almost always results in higher total tax for the seller than a share sale — sometimes by hundreds of thousands of dollars on an SME-sized transaction.
+What we see in transaction models is that an asset sale can create higher total tax for the seller than a share sale — sometimes by hundreds of thousands of dollars on an SME-sized transaction, depending on price allocation and the seller’s tax situation.

 That’s why the detailed comparison of the two structures deserves an article of its own.